-The Power of One
+The Power of Prevention

 The Youth Violence Prevention Center-Denver (YVPC-D) project is funded through a cooperative agreement with the Centers for Disease Control and Prevention (CDC).
-The CDC commissioned a promotional video entitled “The Power of Prevention” to highlight the work of the YVPC-D. In this video viewers will meet some of the YVPC-D project’s critical partners, and follow a spark of positive energy as it jumps between partners and community members during the course of violence prevention activities in Denver’s Park Hill and Montbello neighborhoods.
+The CDC commissioned a promotional video entitled “The Power of Prevention” to highlight the work of the YVPC-D. In this video, viewers will meet some of the YVPC-D project’s critical partners, and follow a spark of positive energy as it jumps between partners and community members during the course of violence prevention activities in Denver’s Park Hill and Montbello neighborhoods.

 We have outstanding relationships with community partners who understand local needs and advocate for their community: